 A History of Exclusion

 In attempts to control the population of communities considered “unfit” to reproduce, birth control and sterilization have been disproportionately promoted to poor people of color.
 They were often coerced into the treatments and/or given confusing or false information about what was being done to their bodies.
-A glaring example of this can be found in Puerto Rico, where women were both recruited and forced to participate in human trials for birth control pills years before they were approved by the FDA in 1960.
-This was despite the fact that the manufacturers themselves did not know the effects the pills would have.
+A glaring example of this is women in Puerto Rico being recruited and forced to participate in human trials for birth control pills years before they were approved by the FDA in 1960.
+Manufacturers themselves did not even know the effects the pills would have.
 Birth control and other forms of contraception have created opportunities and freedoms for the people who choose to use them.
 However, it is important to acknowledge the racism and classism that has permeated their development and distribution.